mmertama/calc-Gempyre/README.md

-# calc-Telex
+# calc-Gempyre
-Graphics Calculator using Telex UI framework
+Graphics Calculator using Gempyre UI framework

-Set TELEX_DIR environment variable to <your path to>/Telex-framework
+Set GEMPYRE_DIR environment variable to <your path to>/Gempyre framework directory.